Efficient Transductive Online Learning via Randomized Rounding

 In an online setting, at each round $t$ the adversary reveals an index pair $(i_t,j_t)$ and secretely chooses a value $y_t$ for the corresponding matrix entry.
 After that, the learner selects a prediction $p_t$ for that entry.
 Then $y_t$ is revealed and the learner suffers a loss $\ell(p_t,y_t)$.
 Hence, the goal of a learner is to minimize the regret with respect to a fixed class $\Wcal$ of prediction matrices, $ \sum_{t=1}^T \ell(p_t,y_t) - \inf_{W\in\Wcal} \sum_{t=1}^T \ell\bigl(W_{i_t,j_t},y_t\bigr) $.
 Following reality, we will assume that the adversary picks a different entry in each round.
 When the learner's performance is measured by the regret after all $T=mn$ entries have been predicted, the online collaborative filtering setting reduces to prediction with expert advice as discussed in Remark~\ref{rem:perm}.

 As mentioned previously, $\Wcal$ is often taken to be a convex class of matrices with bounded trace-norm.
 Many convex learning problems, such as linear and kernel-based predictors, as well as matrix-based predictors, can be learned efficiently both in a stochastic and an online setting, using mirror descent or regularized follow-the-leader methods.
-However, for reasonable choices of $\Wcal$, a straightforward application of these techniques can lead to algorithms with trivial bounds.
+However, for reasonable choices of $\Wcal$, a straightforward application of these techniques leads to algorithms with trivial bounds.
 In particular, in the case of $\Wcal$ consisting of $m\times n$ matrices with trace-norm at most $r$, standard online regret bounds would scale like $\Ocal\bigl(r\sqrt{T}\bigr)$.
 Since for this norm one typically has $r = \Ocal\bigl(\sqrt{mn}\bigr)$, we get a per-round regret guarantee of $\Ocal(\sqrt{mn/T})$.